 Purcell works as one family of many experts: architects, designers, heritage leaders and specialist consultants.
 Ideally placed in key regions covering the UK and Asia Pacific, the practice undertakes projects largely in eight sectors.
 Clients come to Purcell when they need to make sense of their project.
 Complex scenarios involving historic sites, heritage buildings, admired places and their transformation, and building new structures and spaces.
 Purcell has been practicing for seven decades making sure our clients’ buildings are designed for use today and for future generations.

-rhp is an award-winning architectural practice, offering comprehensive technical skills and expertise in delivering exceptional architectural services for a wide range of clients.
-Inspired to blend functional and technical requirements with environmental and heritage stewardship, we have extensive experience in the conservation, repair and adaptation of historic buildings and new buildings in an historic setting.
-The listed buildings in our portfolio date from the 12th Century to the 1960s.
-Our conservation accredited team allies an understanding of architectural history, building crafts and traditional materials, with research and recording at the early stages to inform our considered, and appropriate, design solutions.
+rhp is an award-winning architectural practice, offering exceptional architectural services to a wide range of clients.
+Inspired to blend functional and technical requirements with environmental and heritage stewardship, we have extensive experience in the conservation, repair and adaptation of both historic properties and new buildings in an historic setting.
+The listed buildings in our portfolio date from the 12th century to the 1960s.
+Our conservation-accredited team allies an understanding of architectural history, building crafts and traditional materials, with research and recording at early stages to inform creative solutions to your brief.